Frequently Asked Questions

 Bamboo Flooring – is an innovative way to use the bamboo plant and manufacture it into a board that has a similar appearance to a timber floor.
 Bamboo has its own distinct look but is often compared to and considered part of the timber flooring group of products.

 Laminate Flooring – is an alternative to timber when wanting to achieve a timber look in your home but without the high cost of real timber.
-It is a composite product of a high density fibreboard substrate with a resin impregnated paper with a realistic wood design, and a hardwearing top layer that provides excellent wear resistance.
+It is a composite product of a high density fibreboard substrate and resin impregnated paper with a realistic wood design, and a hardwearing top layer that provides excellent wear resistance.

 Vinyl Plank Flooring – is an outstanding reproduction of the timber look with the benefits of great function at a more affordable cost.
 It is supplied in dimensions similar to laminate flooring of approximately 1.2 to 1.5 metre lengths.
 Vinyl Plank Flooring has some great benefits over other timber flooring options, – it is very very quiet and softer underfoot, it has greater resistance to liquid spills (making it suitable for installation in bathrooms), and it is well priced compared to other timber flooring options.